tfassbender/LegendOfAsamnir2/core/data/documentation/general.md

 ## General Ideas

 - Some new Items need to be added (or maybe existing items can be improved ?)
+  - A rope tool (like in the old legend of zeldas) could be used in Muspelheim to cross lava rivers
 - Use something like ForceFields (see boss fight of level 1) in a puzzle, where a projectile weapon of the player has to be redirected (pushed by the force field) to hit a target
+- add a loading screen or splash screen while the main menu is loading (takes quite a while now)

 ## Side Quests